What causes metabolic syndrome?

 Although some people are genetically prone to developing metabolic syndrome, others develop it as result of their lifestyle or other circumstances that lead to the five risk factors: high blood glucose (sugar), low levels of HDL (“good”) cholesterol in the blood, high levels of triglycerides in the blood, large waist circumference or “apple-shaped” body and high blood pressure.

-Metabolic syndrome has become increasingly common in the United States.
-Several factors increase the likelihood of acquiring metabolic syndrome:
+Several factors increase the likelihood of developing metabolic syndrome:

 - Obesity/overweight: Obesity is an important potential cause of metabolic syndrome.
-Excessive fat in and around the abdomen is most strongly associated with metabolic syndrome.
-However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.
+Excessive fat in and around the abdomen (stomach) is strongly associated with metabolic syndrome.
+But, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.

-- Insulin resistance: Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
-Some people are genetically predisposed to insulin resistance.
+- Insulin resistance: Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance.
+This is when the body can't use insulin efficiently.

-Fortunately, many of the factors that contribute to metabolic syndrome can be addressed through lifestyle changes, such as diet, exercise, and weight loss.
-By making these changes, you can significantly reduce your risks.
+Many factors that contribute to metabolic syndrome can be addressed through lifestyle changes such as diet, exercise and weight loss.
+By making healthful changes, you can greatly reduce your risks.